 - College Life

 St John’s College typically admits up to four undergraduates each year to read Philosophy, making it among the three or four largest colleges for the subject.
 Lectures are organised on a University wide basis, but additional teaching, in the form of individual supervisions and small discussion groups, is arranged through the College.
-The Teaching Fellow in Philosophy is Dr Owen Griffiths.
-The College provides grants to help with the purchase of books and the College library has a useful collection of central works.
+The Teaching Fellow in Philosophy and Director of Studies is Dr Owen Griffiths.
+The College provides generous grants to help with the purchase of books and the College library has a useful collection of central works.

 The first year course, Part IA of the Philosophy Tripos, provides grounding in the main areas of the subject, including Metaphysics, Ethics and Logic.
 There is no choice of papers at this stage.
 The second year course, Part IB, involves some compulsory elements (Logic, Metaphysics and Philosophy of Mind) and a choice of two more from a range including Philosophy of Science and Political Philosophy.
 Part II, typically taken at the end of the third year, allows a free choice from eleven papers covering all major areas of this subject, including Mathematical Logic and the History of Philosophy.
 There is also at this stage the option of writing a dissertation.
 Many undergraduates proceed through three years of Philosophy by this route.
 However, it is also possible to combine Philosophy with another subject by changing into or out of the Tripos at a suitable stage.
 For example, it is possible to read one or two years of Philosophy and then change to another subject (History, English, Economics, Psychology, etc) or to switch to Philosophy after reading another subject (Economics, Natural Sciences, Classics, etc).